BrianMitchL/brianm.me/_posts/2018-09-23-a-hackintosh-reflection.md

 description: My Hackintosh has reached the end of its life.
 author: brian
 seo.type: BlogPosting
-excerpt: My Hackintosh, after just reaching it's fifth birthday, has reached the end of its life.
+excerpt: My Hackintosh, after just reaching its fifth birthday, has reached the end of its life.
 ---

-My Hackintosh, after just reaching it's fifth birthday, has reached the end of its life.
+My Hackintosh, after just reaching its fifth birthday, has reached the end of its life.

 <figure>
     <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">Every time I change something with my